jinhaochan/blog/content/migrating-from-wordpress-to-pelican-heroku.md

 ### Setting up Pelican

+---
 Once you got your back up ready, we're now going to setup Pelican on your local machine, before pushing it up to Heroku

-Its pretty straight forward, and you can follow the guide here: [http://doc.getpelican.com/en/latest/quickstart.html]: Pelican Quickstart
+Its pretty straight forward, and you can follow the guide here: [http://doc.getpelican.com/en/latest/quickstart.html](Pelican Quickstart)

 Basically you